-If you voluntarily surrender or relinquish your CDL and would like to re-apply for commercial driving privileges after one year, you must obtain a CDL learner's permit, pass all necessary knowledge tests and driving skills tests, and provide a valid United States Department of Transportation physical, unless a valid physical is already on file.
+If you voluntarily surrender or relinquish your CDL and would like to re-apply for commercial driving privileges after one year, you must obtain a Commercial Learner's Permit (CLP), pass all necessary knowledge exams and CDL skills exams, and provide a valid Medical Examination Report for Commercial Driver Fitness Determination (medical examination) and Medical Examiner’s Certificate unless a valid medical examination and medical examiner’s certificate is already on file with the BMV.

-The BMV may waive the required drive skills test for select veterans of the U.S. Armed Forces with specific drive training and were truck drivers during their military service when they apply for an Indiana Commercial Driver's License (CDL).
+The BMV may waive the required CDL skills exam for select veterans of the U.S. Armed Forces with specific drive training and those who were truck drivers during their military service when they apply for an Indiana CDL after issuance of a CLP.